mcrider/azimuth-core/docs/development.md

 3. Create a project from the command line: `mrt create my-project` (You can delete the generated my-project html, css, and js files)
 4. Its a good idea to disable autopublish: `mrt remove autopublish`
 5. Pick a front-end framework: `mrt add azimuth-views-foundation` or `mrt add azimuth-views-bootstrap`
-6.  (optional) Install a theme
-7. Add azimuth Core: mrt add azimuth-core
+6. Add azimuth Core: mrt add azimuth-core
-8. Start your server: `mrt`
+7. Start your server: `mrt`

 **New to Meteor?**  There is a vibrant and growing community for Meteor developers.
 Check out the [canonical Meteor docs](http://docs.meteor.com/#meteor_startup), [Sacha Grief's new book](http://www.discovermeteor.com/), the [Meteor Google group](https://groups.google.com/forum/?fromgroups=#!forum/meteor-talk), and of course [Stack Overflow](http://stackoverflow.com/questions/tagged/meteor) for more help working with Meteor.